cjnnekwelugo/personal-project-html/README.md

 # personal-project-html
-This is a simple multi-page personal profile website using ONLY HTML.
+This is a simple multi-page personal profile website using ONLY HTML which is the structure of a webpage.